gmc-code/PC-microbit-micropython/docs/images/pixel_class.rst

 .. admonition:: Tasks

     #.
 Modify the code to use a **brightness** parameter in the init function and replace the **2** in the **show** method with the parameter variable.
 Create **mypix** with a brightness of 6.
     #.
-Add a **clear** method to the class, and use it to clear the display if the A button was pressed.
+Add a **clear** method to the class, and use it to clear the display if the A-button was pressed.

     .. dropdown::
         :icon: codescan